kalebheitzman/moodle-local_xlate/README.md

 	translations.
 6b.
 Use the **Xlate: Manage Glossary** button (under the same Local plugins → Xlate area) to add or edit glossary entries that influence automated and manual translations.
 6c.
 Configure each course’s Xlate custom fields (source select + target checkboxes).
 When a course lacks a source language, the translator bootstrap, CLI scripts, and scheduled tasks automatically skip it.
+6d.
+Review **Exclude path prefixes** if you need to add more admin-only routes (one per line).
+Pages matching these prefixes never load the translator.

 7. Autotranslation (OpenAI)
 	 - The plugin includes an admin area to configure an OpenAI-compatible endpoint for optional autotranslation suggestions.
 Settings are under **Site administration → Plugins → Local plugins → Xlate**.
 Options include: